cashpw/notes.cashpw.com/content/posts/marshMemoryEducationalSettings2013.md

 #### Learning Beyond Facts {#learning-beyond-facts}

 > ...
 [I]n the classroom, educators have many different goals for their students, and these goals vary as a function of the level of education, the type of course, and the time frame given for learning, among many other factors.
-One way of categorizing these goals is through Bloom’s (1956) taxonomy of educational objectives, which conceptualizes learning as a hierarchy in which the various levels must be mastered in sequential order.
+One way of categorizing these goals is through Bloom's (1956) taxonomy of educational objectives, which conceptualizes learning as a hierarchy in which the various levels must be mastered in sequential order.
 The cognitive domain is comprised of six levels (from lowest to highest):
 >
 > 1.  knowledge (e.g., learning facts, concepts, etc.)
 > 2.  comprehension (e.g., understanding the relationship between ideas)